tannerhelland/PhotoDemon/README.md

 ## What makes PhotoDemon unique?

 ### It is lightweight and completely portable
-PhotoDemon is designed to be run as a standalone program.
 No installer is provided or required.
-It does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Tools > Options dialog – it leaves no trace of itself on your hard drive.
+PhotoDemon does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Tools > Options dialog – it leaves no trace of itself on your hard drive.
 Many people choose to run PhotoDemon from a USB drive.

 ### It integrates macro recording and batch processing
 Complex editing actions can be automated by recording them as macros (similar to Office software).
-Once recorded, a macro can be applied to other images.
-Macros integrate with a built-in batch processing tool, so you can choose a saved macro and a folder or list of images, and PhotoDemon will apply the macro to every image automagically.
+Macros integrate with a built-in batch processing tool, so you can easily apply any arbitrary list of actions to entire folders or sets of images.

 ### It emphasizes usability
-Most free, open-source image editors are usability nightmares.
+Many open-source photo editors are usability nightmares.
 PhotoDemon tries not to be.
-The interface was built by designers (not engineers), and small touches like save/load presets on all tools, automatic last-used settings preservation, unlimited Undo/Redo, "Fade last effect", keyboard accelerators, effect previews, mouse wheel and X-button support, and descriptive menu icons make PhotoDemon easy to use for both novices and professionals.
+The interface was built by designers (not engineers), and small touches like save/load presets on all tools, unlimited Undo/Redo, "Fade last action", keyboard accelerators, effect previews, mouse wheel and X-button support, and descriptive menu icons make PhotoDemon quick and easy to use.

 ### It provides a comprehensive selection of pro-grade features and tools
 * Extensive file format support, including all major RAW formats
 * Powerful selection tools, with support for antialiasing, feathering, and on-canvas sizing/moving
 * Color-managed workflow, including full support for embedded ICC profiles
-* Non-destructive editing for select features, including resizing and key adjustments (exposure, clarity, vibrance, etc)
+* Non-destructive editing for select features, including resizing and common adjustments
 * 2D transformations: advanced rescale operators (Sinc, Catmull-Rom, etc), content-aware scaling (seam carving), crop, rotate, shear, zoom, tiling
 * Pro adjustment tools: levels, curves, HDR, white balance, split-toning, sepia, full-featured histogram, green screen, Wratten filters, and many more
 * Filters and effects: perspective correction, edge detection, noise removal, content-aware blur, unsharp masking, lens diffraction, vignetting, film grain, and many more
-* 100+ tools are provided in the current build.
+* 150+ tools are provided in the current build.

 ### What doesn't PhotoDemon do?

-* The current release (6.6) does not support text layers.
-Text layers are planned for the next release.
-* The current release (6.6) includes partial Unicode support.
-Some features may not work with Unicode filenames, but work on this is ongoing.
-* The current release (6.6) does not provide any on-canvas painting tools.
+* The current development builds (7.0a) do not provide on-canvas painting tools.
 On-canvas paint tools are planned for the next release.
-* The current release (6.6) may not integrate well with high-contrast Windows themes, or non-standard Windows themes.
+* The current development builds (7.0a) may not integrate well with high-contrast Windows themes, or non-standard Windows themes.
 Improvements to theming are planned for the next release.
 * PhotoDemon isn't designed for OSes other than Microsoft Windows.
 A compatibility layer like Wine (http://www.winehq.org/) may allow PhotoDemon to work on OSX, Linux, BSD, Solaris, or Maemo systems, but program stability and performance may suffer.

 ### How can I get involved?